Our knowledge of orthopaedics. Your best health.

 At Home

-Although recovery from arthroscopy is often faster than recovery from open surgery, it may still take from weeks to months for your elbow joint to completely recover.
+Although recovery from arthroscopy is often faster than recovery from open surgery, it may still take weeks to months for your elbow joint to completely recover.

-You can expect some pain and discomfort for several weeks after surgery.
-If you have had a more extensive surgery, however, it may take longer before your pain subsides.
 Your doctor will likely prescribe pain medicine to be taken regularly for the first few days after surgery.
 In addition, other medicines such as stool softeners or anti-inflammatory medicines may be prescribed.

-It is important to ice and elevate your elbow regularly for 48 hours after surgery.
-This will reduce the risk of severe swelling and help to relieve pain.
 When elevating your arm, whether you lie flat or recline, make sure your elbow is resting higher than your heart and your hand is positioned higher than your elbow.
 Depending on the type of surgery performed, your doctor may have specific instructions for longer periods of ice and elevation.

-You will most likely be encouraged to move your fingers and wrist frequently to help stimulate circulation and minimize swelling.
 Your doctor may recommend early range-of-motion exercises to prevent joint stiffness.
 When you can start these gentle exercises, as well as return to daily activities, will depend on the type of surgery performed.

-Dressing care will depend on the type of surgery performed and the preferences of your doctor.
 In most cases, the operative dressing and/or splint is removed 2 to 3 days after surgery.
-During this time, your dressing must be left intact and kept dry.
+While you are wearing the dressing, it must be left intact and kept dry.
 In some instances, you may be instructed to keep the dressing in place until your first postoperative clinic visit with your doctor.

 Rehabilitation